kangstephen94/wallstreetbets/README.md

 # Wallstreetbets

 ## Description
 Wallstreetbets is a stock trading platform that offers real-time data for companies in the NASDAQ market and allows users to mimic buying, selling, and keeping track of stocks.
-As opposed to its counterparts such as Robinhood, it offers a fun, millenial-oriented theme to keep things fun and exciting.
+Theme based off the subreddit /r/wallstreetbets.

 ## Features
 * Secure frontend to backend user authentication using BCrypt.